michaelawyu/tekton-examples/getting-started/setup.md

 * `tekton-katacoda/`: Tekton resource specifications you will use in this scenario
 * `tekton-qwiklabs/`: N/A for this scenario
 * `Dockerfile`: a Dockerfile for building app/ into a runnable container image

+## Almost done

+Tekton is now running in your Katacode experimental cluster.
+To help the installation run smoothly in this special environment, a few extra steps are required:

+`./tekton-examples/getting-started/src/init.sh`